 What is a zoo, how to apply and pay for a zoo licence, how to renew your licence, who else to contact, when do you not need a zoo licence, who regulates zoos and what happens if you don't apply for a licence.

 A zoo is a place where wild animals are kept for the public to view.
-If you are unsure whether your premises fall into this category you can contact the licensing team, by using one of the following ways:
+If you are unsure whether your premises fall into this category you can contact us online.

 If you want to operate a zoo you will require a zoo licence under the Zoo Licensing Act 1981 and 2002.

 A person guilty of an offence under the Zoo Licensing Act 1981 and 2002 is liable on summary conviction to a fine not exceeding £2500.

 To apply for a zoo licence, the applicant must complete the notice of application to apply for a zoo licence and send it to the licensing team.